Furniture Tip-Overs Lawsuit

 In January 2005, a 200-pound wardrobe fell onto two-year-old Katie Lambert of Huntingdon Valley, PA, killing her instantly.
 The Lamberts filed a wrongful death lawsuit against IKEA in 2007.
 In 2008, they agreed to a $2.3 million settlement.

-In February 2014, two-year-old Curran Collas of West Chester, PA died after a 136-pound MALM dresser tipped over onto him while he was climbing on it.
-Curran’s mother later filed a wrongful death lawsuit against IKEA, alleging that the dresser did not come with the materials or instructions required to secure it to the wall.
+In February 2014, two-year-old Curren Collas of West Chester, PA died after a 136-pound MALM dresser tipped over onto him while he was climbing on it.
+Curren’s mother later filed a wrongful death lawsuit against IKEA, alleging that the dresser did not come with the materials or instructions required to secure it to the wall.

 Camden Ellis (2014)